Serving as a Poll Worker

 To protect public health, the Department of Elections has recently adopted new health and safety protocols at all polling places.
 First, all poll workers will have access to face masks, face shields, hand sanitizers, and gloves.
 Second, poll workers will be provided with diagrams detailing how to set up their sites to be compliant with current social distancing rules.
 Third, all polling places will be supplied with health and safety signage reminding voters to take certain actions to protect public health and comply with local law.

-Before taking part in any poll worker related public activity, including in-person training class and Election Day service at a polling place, each poll worker will need to first take and pass the COVID-19 symptoms and exposure Poll Worker Public Activity Health Self-Screening Checklist (available in mid-August).
+Before taking part in any poll worker related public activity, including in-person training class and Election Day service at a polling place, each poll worker will need to first take and pass the COVID-19 symptoms and exposure Poll Worker Public Activity Health Self-Screening Checklist (PDF).
 This checklist will also be mailed to every poll worker along with their Polling Place Assignment Confirmation Letter and posted in the Poll Worker Profile.

 Adult Poll Worker Requirements